kids encyclopedia robot

 Biography

 Fayez Mustafa was born on 20 February 1960 in Tripoli.
 He comes from a wealthy family of Kouloughli descent which owned shops and vast amount of land.
-Al-Sarraj himself is said to be of Turkish origin.
+Al-Sarraj is said to be of Turkish origin.
 His father, Mostafa al-Sarraj was a minister during the Libyan Monarchy.
 Fayez al-Sarraj trained as an architect and during the Colonel Muammar Gaddafi era he was employed at the Housing Ministry.
 In 2014, he served as the Minister of Housing and Utilities in the Maiteeq Cabinet of the GNC.
 His opponents criticized his political appointment as a foreign imposition.
-An article that appeared in 2016 in The Guardian newspaper quoted Guma el-Gamaty, a member of Libya Dialogue, the UN-chaired body that created the new government, saying that al-Sarraj was "expected to ask for help to combat ISIS and train Libyan units."
+A 2016 article in The Guardian quoted Guma el-Gamaty, a member of Libya Dialogue, the UN-chaired body that created the new government, as saying that al-Sarraj was "expected to ask for help to combat ISIS and train Libyan units."

 Following Libya's 2014 elections, the government became split between the New General National Congress in Tripoli and the internationally recognized legislature of the House of Representatives in Tobruk.